boon-kc/design-and-deploy-eks-cluster-with-terraform/README.md

 The EKS control plane is also automatically created when the cluster is set up within the defined VPC's cidr block.

-Private subnets are used for better security so that the traffic is routed through the public subnets before hitting the Internet.
+Private subnets are used for better security so that the traffic is routed through the NAT gateway in the public subnets before hitting the internet.

 The /16 subnet mask is chosen as it comprises of sufficient IP addresses (65,536) to allocate to all the subnets as well as worker nodes.

-The *enable_dns_support* and *enable_dns_hostnames* are enabled to allow each instance created to have a DNS name and IP address assigned automatically.
+NAT gateways are also added and ensured that there is one created per AZ.
+This allows the worker nodes in each AZ to be able to route traffic to the internet through the NAT gateway in their own AZ.

 ### Subnets

-Subnets is used to influence how traffic is routed within VPC and to the Internet.
+Subnets is used to influence how traffic is routed within VPC and to the internet.
 Both public and private subnets is used in this deployment to allows better security and cost-efficacy.
 Having the subnets across 2 different AZ allows for maintaining high availability.

 In each private subnet, the worker nodes are deployed.
 These nodes are connected to the public subnets and able to communicate with various services within the VPC.
 The separation of private and public subnets brings various benefits:

 - Placing worker nodes in private subnets shield them from direct access to the internet and reducing attack surface.
 - Worker nodes usually requires limited internet access for certain tasks such as pulling container images or communicating with external services.
-These tasks can be routed through the public subnets if they are required or via a NAT Gateway in public subnet in each AZ.
+These tasks can be routed through a NAT Gateway in the public subnet in each AZ to the internet.
 This save costs and provide better control over outgoing traffic.
 - By having both public and private subnets in each AZ, application and its components that are residing in each private and public subnets can continue to function even if one AZ experiences an outage.

 ### Route Tables

-Route tables are added to define the allow routes for private and public subnets within and outside the EKS cluster.
+Route tables are added to define the allowed routes for private and public subnets within and outside the EKS cluster.

 Two route tables are created, one for private subnet and one for public subnet.

-For the public subnet table, a route is created to allows the public subnets to access the Internet.
+For the public subnet table, a route is created to allows the public subnets to access the internet.
 This table is associated with both public subnets across two AZs.

-For the private subnets route table, the route created is to allow only for local VPC communication and not with the internet.
+For the private subnets route table, the route created is to allow private subnets to access internet only via the NAT gatway.
 This table is also associated with both private subnets across two AZs.

-The design considerations allows only public subnets access to the internet via the Internet Gateway while private subnets can only communicate with the nodes and other services within the VPC.
+The design considerations allows public subnets access to the internet via the Internet Gateway while preventing private subnets from directly accessing the internet.

 ### Security Groups